-Glen Iris Bond Stud established its reputation as progressive with a breeding program that adopted eye muscle scanning technology more than 20 years ago.
+Glen Iris Bond Stud established its reputation as progressive with a breeding program that adopted eye muscle and body fat scanning technology more than 20 years ago.
 Identifying critical traits that drive profitability, we have nurtured and developed genetics that produce high performing sheep to give producers a multi stream income.

 This commercial approach has been tried and tested by Glen Iris Bond Stud.
 Our ‘risk management’ enterprise has evolved into one producing high value wool and more lambs resulting in a reliable income stream.

 Although scanning for eye muscle and fat depth has only become a recognised tool during the past 10 years, ‘Glen Iris’ sheep have been scanned for muscle and fat measurements since 1994.

 Wanting to develop a flock with consistent and quality results in the pen and on the board, our vigorous screening processes have established a Bond flock with a fleece averaging around 23 micron and superior maternal and meat producing traits.